MatthewHeun/ReboundTools/README.md

 create rebound path graphs in energy, expenditure, and consumption spaces.
 Other graphing functions create sensitivity graphs.
-The functions in this package were used for the analyses and graphs in the paper by Matthew Kuperus Heun, Gregor Semieniuk, and Paul Brockway, 2021.
+The functions in this package were used for the analyses and graphs in the paper *A comprehensive, partial-equilibrium energy rebound analysis framework* by Matthew Kuperus Heun, Gregor Semieniuk, and Paul Brockway, 2021.

 ## Installation